DarthReca/magnifier-california/README.md

 <div align="center">
-  A Multi-grained Neural Network-based Architecture for Burned Area Delineation
+Magnifier: A Multi-grained Neural Network-based Architecture for Burned Area Delineation
   <br />
   <a href="#about"><strong>Explore the screenshots »</strong></a>
   <br />